Spencer Torkelson Player Props: Tigers vs. Diamondbacks

 Spencer Torkelson At The Plate

-- Torkelson has picked up an RBI in 35.0% of his games this season, with two or more RBI in 6.7% of his games.
-He has also driven in three or more runs in one contest.
+- Torkelson has had an RBI in 21 games this season (34.4%), including four multi-RBI outings (6.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.